 Average Wholesale Pricing (AWP)-The charge determined by the Program for drug products provided to Covered Members, employing the most current Average Wholesale Price (AWP) of the drug product or other industry-accepted benchmarks as set forth by Medispan, First Databank, or other industry-accepted databases.
-The Program has the right to review all claims for such drug products provided to its Covered Members and will reimburse providers at eighty-five (85%) percent of AWP for claims billed.
+The Program has the right to review all claims for such drug products provided to its Covered Members and will reimburse providers at eighty-five (85%) percent of the most current AWP for the drug products included on the claim.
 The National Drug Code (NDC) is a unique product identifier used in the United States for drugs intended for human use.